Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Related Works

-\textbf{Sparse Computation Optimization.} Sparse linear algebra often falls short in performance compared to its dense counterparts, primarily due to its inherent irregular computation patterns and scattered memory accesses.
-Many works has focused on optimizing computation under sparsity patterns.
-Several compiler-based techniques, such as SparTA~\cite{sparta} and SparseRT~\cite{sparsert}, are tailored for static sparsity patterns, while others, including Sputnik~\cite{sputnik},cuSPARSE~\cite{cusparse},PiT~\cite{pit},Flash-LLM~\cite{flash-llm}, provide support for more general sparsity patterns.
-Recently, an increasing number of hardware solutions~\cite{hardware-1,hardware-2,hardware-3,hardware-4} have been specially designed to accelerate sparsity computations, including NVIDIA's Sparse Tensor Core~\cite{tensor-core}.
-Although these advancements significantly enhance the sparse computation efficiency, the I/O bottleneck in on-device LLM inference has become increasingly pronounced.
-Complementary to these efforts, \Neuralink{} addresses this I/O bottleneck with neuron co-activation linking.
+\textbf{Sparse Computation Optimization.} Sparse computation typically falls short in performance compared to its dense counterparts.
+Many works have been proposed to address this.
+Several compiler-based techniques~\cite{sparta,sparsert} are tailored for static sparsity patterns, while others~\cite{sputnik,cusparse,pit,flash-llm,maxembed} provide support for more general sparsity patterns.
+In parallel, an increasing number of hardware solutions~\cite{hardware-1,hardware-2,hardware-3,hardware-4,cje,tensor-core} have been specially designed.
+However, these advancements make the I/O bottleneck more pronounced.

-\textbf{Activation Sparsity Application.} Many recent works have begun leveraging activation sparsity to reduce the resource demands of LLM inference.
-For instance, Deja Vu~\cite{deja-vu} pioneered a predictor-based approach for sparsity-based LLM inference, greatly reducing inference latency.
-Building upon this, Powerinfer~\cite{powerinfer} exploits this property to enable LLM execution on consumer-grade GPUs by offloading model parameters to CPU.
-Particularly in mobile scenarios, LLM in a Flash~\cite{llm-flash} first proposes using flash on smartphones for model offloading.
-Powerinfer2~\cite{powerinfer-2} extends this approach further, serving a 47B LLM on a smartphone.
-However, these methods primarily concentrate on optimizing DRAM management and overlapping computation with data transfers, achieving only limited bandwidth improvements. \Neuralink{} complements these efforts by directly enhancing the neuron transfer bandwidth, an optimization that can integrate with existing techniques to fast LLM inference on smartphones.
+\textbf{Activation Sparsity Application.} Deja Vu~\cite{deja-vu} pioneered a predictor-based approach for sparsity-based LLM inference.
+Building upon this, Powerinfer~\cite{powerinfer} exploits this property to enable LLM execution on consumer-grade GPUs by offloading model weights to CPU.
+In mobile scenarios, LLM in a Flash~\cite{llm-flash} first proposes using flash on smartphones for model offloading.
+Powerinfer-2~\cite{powerinfer-2} extends this approach further, serving a 47B LLM on a smartphone.
+However, these methods primarily focus on optimizing DRAM management and overlapping computation with data transfers, achieving only limited bandwidth improvements. \Neuralink{} complements these efforts by enhancing the neuron transfer bandwidth.